 Indonesia’s state-controlled lender BRI is planning to invest Rp 300 billion ($20 million) in Fintek Karya Nusantara (Finarya), which operates mobile payment platform LinkAja, a BRI executive said on Wednesday.

 LinkAja is an integrated e-wallet service, which manages the existing payment app of the country’s largest telco firm Telkomsel, and three other state-controlled lenders, Bank Mandiri, BNI, and BRI.

-BRI will inject the fund in Finarya through its own investment arm BRI Ventures.
+BRI will inject the fund in Finarya through its own investment arm, BRI Ventures.

-Suprajarto said that State-owned Enterprises Minister Rini Soemarno expects other state-owned companies to join and own stakes in Finarya, especially transportation-focused firms, such as Kereta Api Indonesia or KAI, Damri, and Jasamarga.
+Suprajarto said that State-owned Enterprises Minister Rini Soemarno expects other state-owned companies to join and own stakes in Finarya, especially transportation-focused firms such as Kereta Api Indonesia or KAI, Damri, and Jasamarga.

 DEALSTREETASIA recently reported that BRI set up a VC firm through the acquisition of venture capital firm Bahana Artha Ventura, wherein the lender was being assisted by experts from MDI Ventures, a CVC affiliated with state-owned firm Telkom Indonesia.
-BRI obtained the business license from the country’s Financial Services Authority (OJK) last month.
+BRI obtained a business license from the country’s Financial Services Authority (OJK) last month.

 LinkAja currently has around 40 million users.
 It competes with services such as Go-Pay, operated by ride-hailing platform GOJEK, and OVO, a Lippo-backed e-wallet service.

 E-wallets such as GO-PAY and OVO have been installed in millions of mobile devices in the country and can be used to pay for almost everything, including food delivery, insurance, ride services, e-commerce transactions, and electricity bills.